Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch05-RWD/bootstrap/2content/README.md

 # Chapter 5: Responsive Styling with Bootstrap

 ## Objectives
-* Add images to the previous exercises.
+* Add images to the previous exercise.

 ## Steps